 This is one of the oldest recipes on the blog and I’m bringing it all the way to the front because of how useful I think you’ll find it.
-I first shared on this Heirloom Tomato Sandwich almost 10 years ago but I feel it deserves a little emphasis.
+I first shared it on this Heirloom Tomato Sandwich almost 10 years ago but I feel it deserves a little emphasis.
 Plus, I pull it out all the time at home so I thought you might want to too. 😉

 Arugula Almond Pesto is bright, peppery, and complex and brings dishes you are already making, to their happy place.
 It really elevates!